 Steroid injections to fix trigger thumb: Often times doctors begin treatment of trigger thumb with a round or two of steroid injections.
-The steroid is injected to your flexor sheath, and is one of the most common forms of treatment.
+The steroid is injected into your flexor sheath and is one of the most common forms of treatment.
 The affected area is injected with the steroid in the hopes that inflammation will be reduced to prevent locking.

-You can read more on trigger thumb release surgeries here.
+You can read more on trigger thumb release surgeries.

 Our customer support team is available Monday - Friday from 9:00 a.m. to 4:30 p.m.
 Central time.

 Use our contact form to submit an email to customer support team.
 Click the “Support” icon on the bottom right of any page on our website.
 We typically respond within one business day (or faster).

 BraceAbility.com is closed on the following United States holidays.
 This may affect your shipping time and they will be accounted for in the estimated ship date listed on each product page.